web-platform-tests/wpt/docs/_writing-tests/testharness.md

 ## Auto-generated test boilerplate

-While most JavaScript tests require a certain amount of HTML boilerplate to include the test library, etc., tests for Web Workers can be written as JavaScript files which then have all the needed HTML and setup script auto-generated.
+While most JavaScript tests require a certain amount of HTML boilerplate to include the test library, etc., tests which are expressible purely in script (e.g. tests for workers) can have all the needed HTML and script boilerplate auto-generated.

+### Standalone window tests

+Tests that only require a script file running in window scope can use standalone window tests.
+In this case the test is a javascript file with the extension `.window.js`.
+This is sourced from a generated document which sources `testharness.js`, `testharnessreport.js` and the test script.
+For a source script with the name `example.window.js`, the corresponding test resource will be `example.window.html`.

 ### Standalone workers tests